TeamPneumatic/pnc-repressurized/README.md

 * Logistics Drones & Frames (reasonably well tested)
 * Elevators
 * Pneumatic Villagers (mechanics)
-* Flux Compressor & Pneumatic Dynamo (using Forge Energy, no Tesla or direct CoFH support at this point)
+* Flux Compressor & Pneumatic Dynamo (using Forge Energy; no Tesla or direct CoFH support at this point - not sure if it will be necessary to add)
 * Universal Sensor

 ### Functional but Needs Clientside Work